maybe-hello-world/demystifying-networks/README.md

-# Supplementary code for the submission "Demystifying Network Foundation Models"
+# Demystifying Network Foundation Models

-This repository contains the code and instructions to reproduce the results presented in the paper.
+This repository contains the code and instructions to reproduce the results presented in the paper "Demystifying Network Foundation Models" (NeurIPS 2025).

 ## Requirements